ysbaddaden/earl/README.md

 Earl is still in its infancy, but should be faily useable already.

-If you believe Earl could help structure your application(s) please try it and report any shortcomings or bugs (or successes) you may have found!
+If you believe Earl could help structure your application(s) please try it and report any shortcomings, bugs or successes you may have found!

 ## Usage